 Lupe Cunha originates from Brazil from where her colours are inspired.

-Lupe Cunha lives in Sudbury and works from Cuckoo Farm Studios in Colchester.She runs regular monthly workshops in Benham Gallery at CFS and in the grounds of the farm over the summer.
-You can see her current programme in Other Events.
+She runs regular monthly workshops in Benham Gallery at CFS and also in the grounds of the farm over the summer.
+You can see her current programme with availabilities in Workshops.

-Also take a look at her blog to see what she has been doing recently...
+Also take a look at her blog (www.lupecunha.com) to see what she has been doing recently...